vesterheim/vesterheim.github.io/events/away/chicago/index.md

 Everyone is welcome to this great event!
 You can download a registration form [here.](/events/away/chicago/documents/chicago-registration-form-2016.pdf)

-Contact Stephanie Johnson at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org), or 563-382-9681 for more information, or to request a mailed invitation with a registration form.
+Contact Vesterheim at [info@vesterheim.org](mailto:info@vesterheim.org), or 563-382-9681 for more information, or to request a mailed invitation with a registration form.

 The cost for Vesterheim members to attend is $57.50.
 The cost for non-members to attend is $75.
 The cost for school-age children 12 and under is $25.
 Reservations are due April 18, 2016.
 No tickets will be mailed—a list will be held at the door.